jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 ### 5. Use CoffeScript REPL to Reduce Typing Effort

-Some people may think JavaScript is verbose in description, especially writing parens or function declaration.
+Some people may think JavaScript is verbose in description, especially writing parentheses or function declaration.
 You may prefer CoffeeScript because of its simple and minimal description.

 When you set `--coffee` option when booting JSforce REPL, it use CoffeeScript REPL instead of Node.js REPL.